Malaysian PM revives age-old water row with Singapore

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamed said on Monday he wants to renegotiate a "ridiculous" water supply agreement with Singapore, the latest sign of fraying ties between the neighbours since last month’s shock election.
+KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamad said Monday he wants to renegotiate a “ridiculous” water supply agreement with Singapore, the latest sign of fraying ties between the neighbours since last month’s shock election.

 The 92-year-old returned for a second time as premier after his opposition alliance scored an unexpected victory at the polls, toppling a long-ruling coalition which Mahathir himself had once headed.

-"Both sides must comply fully with all the provisions of these agreements," it said.
-The neighbours were part of the same country for two years from 1963 but it was a stormy union, and Singapore was expelled from the Malaysian Federation as tensions mounted over ethnic issues.
-Relations in subsequent decades were punctuated by occasional bickering, on many occasions over the water supply issue.
-But they were largely warm under the previous Malaysian government, led by scandal-mired Najib Razak.

-KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamed said on Monday he wants to renegotiate a "ridiculous" water supply agreement with Singapore, the latest sign of fraying ties between the neighbours since last month’s shock election.
+KUALA LUMPUR: Malaysian Prime Minister Mahathir Mohamad said Monday he wants to renegotiate a “ridiculous” water supply agreement with Singapore, the latest sign of fraying ties between the neighbours since last month’s shock election.

 The 92-year-old returned for a second time as premier after his opposition alliance scored an unexpected victory at the polls, toppling a long-ruling coalition which Mahathir himself had once headed.